Normal family: Normal families of holomorphic functions

 For example, if Y is the Riemann sphere, then the metric of uniformization is the spherical distance.
 In this case, a holomorphic function from X to Y is called a meromorphic function, and so each limit point of a normal family of meromorphic functions is a meromorphic function.

 Criteria

-In the classical context of holomorphic functions, there are several criteria that can be used to establish that a set is a normal family:
+In the classical context of holomorphic functions, there are several criteria that can be used to establish that a family is normal:

-Montel's theorem states that a set of locally bounded holomorphic functions is normal.
-The Montel-Caratheodory theorem states that the collection of meromorphic functions that omit the values zero and one is normal.
+Montel's theorem states that a family of locally bounded holomorphic functions is normal.
+The Montel-Caratheodory theorem states that the family of meromorphic functions that omit three distinct values in the extended complex plane is normal.
+For a family of holomorphic functions, this reduces to requiring two values omitted by viewing each function as a meromorphic function omitting the value infinity.